RotorHazard/RotorHazard/doc/Plugins.md

 ### UI Fields

 An `RHUI.UIField` object defines a frontend user interface for collecting data.
 Data is stored in the event by default, or in persistent configuration if the `persistent_section` key is used.
+If persistent configuration is used, custom sections should be defined using `RHAPI.config.register_section`.

 Fields are defined in the following format:

 - `name` (string): internal identifier for this parameter
 - `label` (string): text that appears in the RotorHazard frontend interface